 Stories are powerful- they foster learning and can be catalysts for change.
 Over the past several weeks, our Junior School girls have been reading a number of stories about the traumatic impact residential schools have had on Indigenous people across our country.

-On Thursday of this past week, St. Clement’s welcomed Chris Vollum to speak with students from Grades 4-9 and parents about digital intelligence and,
+On Thursday of this past week, St. Clement’s welcomed Chris Vollum to speak with students from Grades 4-9 and parents about digital intelligence and, in particular, social media.

 Starting a new year often fosters time for reflection.
-Whether setting goals or making resolutions for the year ahead, reflecting on that for which we are grateful,
+Whether setting goals or making resolutions for the year ahead, reflecting on that for which we are grateful, and the reasons for that gratitude are,

 On Friday afternoon, several of us headed to Western University for an Alumnae Reunion where we hosted a gathering for seventeen grads of St. Clement’s from 2015 to 2018.
+I relish these times,

 As students returned to St. Clement’s this week, the community spirit and energy was palpable in the building.
-We were thrilled to welcome the girls back to School,
+We were thrilled to welcome the girls back to School, and to welcome many parents at our Parents’ Association coffee on the first day of school.

 Good evening and welcome to our 117th St. Clement’s School Closing.

-Before we begin, I would like to acknowledge the original peoples of these lands,
+Before we begin, I would like to acknowledge the original peoples of these lands, the Mississaugas of the New Credit.

-As I write this blog, I am preparing to leave for Washington to attend the National Coalition of Girls’ School Global Forum on Girls’
+As I write this blog, I am preparing to leave for Washington to attend the National Coalition of Girls’ School Global Forum on Girls’ Education II.
+Held every three years,

 I enjoy talking about and reflecting upon the approaches people take to achieve success regardless the task.